agrc/gis.utah.gov/_posts/2019-04-24-gis-wisdom.md

 `being adaptable`

 You have probably heard the phrase, 'build once, use many'.
 When building data, we say this when we want the output to be adaptable and used for many purposes.
 Take road centerlines for example.
-This dataset should be designed with many uses in mind (such as routing, mapping, locating, assessment management, etc.).
+This dataset should be designed with many uses in mind (such as routing, mapping, locating, asset management, etc.).
 With a simple ‘extract, translate, and load’ (ETL), the data should meet the needs of many users.

 We should learn to be adaptable as well.
 Life is not stagnant, and the ability to change and adapt is beneficial.
 Having a single-use in mind has the potential of putting us back at the drawing board, building again.